Automated Impact Assessment¶

 Summary

-Automated Impact Assessment analyzes extracted firmware files to identify and hide non-exploitable CVEs.
-Essentially, this feature acts as a filter, allowing you to focus on relevant vulnerabilities.
-A CVE is deemed "non-exploitable" if:
+Automated Impact Assessment analyzes extracted firmware files to identify and hide non-exploitable vulnerabilities.
+Essentially, this feature acts as a filter that allows you to focus on relevant vulnerabilities, streamlining the triage process.

 - The affected version is different from the one in your firmware.